So maybe you think you’ve got it all figured out. You’re the MacGyver of the kitchen — spatula in one hand, two eggs in the other.

-56. Easily cut meat into thin slices for stir-fries.
+59. Easily cut meat into thin slices for stir-fries

-Fill an ice cube tray with leftover coffee (cooled down to room temp) and let the cubes set in the freezer.
-The coffee cubes will keep an iced cup of Joe from becoming diluted.
-You can even customize the cubes by adding your favorite milk and sweetener.
+Fill an ice cube tray with cooled leftover coffee and let the cubes set in the freezer.
+They’ll keep an iced cup of joe from becoming watered down.
+You can even customize the cubes by adding milk and sweetener.

-59. Clean fruit and veggies without harsh chemicals.
+65. Clean fruit and veggies without harsh chemicals

 Scrub fresh produce with a mixture of baking soda and water to remove grit, grime, and pesticides.